pramath-haritz/Very_Verilog/README.md

 # Very_Verilog
-Circuit Implementations with System Verilog
+Circuit Implementations with System Verilog.
+You can find the testbench code as well and enjoy.